AlphaModder/bevy-rfcs/rfcs/40-transparent-component.md

 ```rust
 fn get_mut<T: Component, U: AsComponent<T>>(&mut self, entity: E) -> Option<Mut<U>>
 ```
 We will get to the precise definition of `AsComponent` later, but an implementation of `AsComponent<C> for T` should be understood to mean "the type `T`" can be read from ECS storage labeled by the component `C`.
 Thus, now when using `get_mut`, you must now provide two pieces of information: the component whose data you would like to read from ECS storage (`T`), and *how* (i.e. as what type) you would like to read it.
 Introducing an additional variable may sound like it would only make the situation with inference worse, but in fact the type inference algorithm is far less conservative in this case.
 In particular, if `U` is known, and there is only one implementation of `AsComponent` for `U`, the compiler will happily deduce that `T` is this impl's generic.
-(This also works backwards in most cases.)
 This property allows the `fn set_foo` written to compile without changes.

 ### The `AsComponent` trait
 The trait `AsComponent` is defined as follows: